yoctoproject/poky/documentation/overview-manual/concepts.rst

    :width: 100%

 Most of the work occurs on the Build Host.
-This is the machine used to build images and generally work within the the Yocto Project environment.
+This is the machine used to build images and generally work within the Yocto Project environment.
 When you run
 :term:`BitBake` to create an image, the
 OpenEmbedded build system uses the host ``gcc`` compiler to bootstrap a